orstavik/JoiEvents/docs/1d2_composedEvents/2c_WhatIs_SlottedEvents.md

 # WhatIs: slotted events?

 When an element is slotted into a web component, a strange circumstance occur:
- * the propagation path will cross *down into* the shadowDOM border,
+ * the propagation path for events that `target` the slotted element will cross *down into* the shadowDOM border,
  * for both `composed: false` and `composed: true` events.

-This means that events can trigger event listeners inside a shadowDOM that is positioned at a lower level than the original `target` element.
-When an event is sent to event listeners *down inside* another shadowDOM context via a `<slot>`, we call it a "slotted event".
+A "slotted event" is an event that is *currently* propagating/sent into another shadowDOM context via a `<slot>`.
+This shadowDOM will have a lower DOM context than the DOM context of the original, innermost `target`.
+Both `composed: false` and `composed: true` events can be slotted events (yes, you heard right! `composed: false` events can cross shadowDOM borders *going down into a `<slot>`).
+When the same event is propagating in the DOM context of the slotted element `target` (the events original DOM context) or a DOM context above, we do not refer the event as being slotted.

 ## Demo: slotted events